-25. Predefined criteria for assessing the performance of the executive directors
+25. Predefined criteria for assessing the performance of the executive board members

-The performance of the Directors is appraised based on the principles listed in the Remuneration Policy Statement.
-The remuneration policy and the remuneration of the Company's Corporate Boards are reviewed annually and submitted for approval at the Company's Annual Shareholders General Meeting.
+The performance of the Board Members is appraised based on the principles listed in the Remuneration Policy Statement.
+The remuneration policy and the remuneration of the Company's Corporate Bodies are reviewed annually and submitted for approval at the Company Annual Shareholders General Meeting.

-The remuneration policy is oriented along principles and criteria based on the duties carried out, the degree of complexity and the responsibility assumed, on the alignment of the interests of the board members with the interests of the company, on performance assessment, on the economic situation of the company and on the general market conditions for equivalent positions, as better set out in number 70 below.
+The remuneration policy is oriented along principles and criteria based on the duties carried out, the degree of complexity and the responsibility assumed, of the alignment of the interests of the management board members with the interests of the company, of the performance assessment, of the economic situation of the company and the general market conditions for equivalent positions, as better set out in Item 70 below.

-In addition, within the scope of the Corporate Governance Committee and in compliance with Recommendation V.1.1 of the Corporate Governance Code of the Portuguese Corporate Governance Institute (IPCG) (2018), this board analyses the performance of the Company's Executive Committee considering for that purpose:
+In addition, within the scope of the Corporate Governance Committee and in compliance with Recommendation V.1.1 of the Corporate Governance Code of the Portuguese Institute of Corporate Governance (IPCG) (2018), this body analyses the performance of the Company's Executive Board considering for the purpose:

-- (i) a set of economic and financial indicators of performance; - (ii) the deviations in relation to the established budgets; - (iii) the level of compliance with the strategic and operational objectives agreed on by the Board of Directors for the year; and (iv) the impact of the evolution of the external environment of the Group, in particular, the national and international economic and - financial situation, as well as the general condition of supply and demand in their markets.
+- (i) a set of economic and financial indicators of performance; - (ii) the deviations in relation to the established budgets;

+(iii) the level of compliance with the strategic and operational objectives agreed on by the Board of Directors for the year; and (iv) the impact of the evolution of the external environment of the Group, in particular the economic and financial situation nationally and internationally, as well as the general condition of supply and demand in their markets.

-26. The availability of each member of the Board of Directors and details of the positions held by each of them in other companies, inside and outside the Group, and other relevant activities undertaken by members of those boards throughout the financial year
+26. The availability of each member of the Board of Directors and details of the positions held by each of them in other companies, within and outside the Group, and other relevant activities undertaken by members of those bodies throughout the financial year

-The indication and description of the positions held and duties carried out by the members of the Board of Directors are better described in the document attached to the present report as Annex II.
+The indication and description of the positions held and duties carried out by the members of the Board of Directors are better described in the document attached to the present report as Annexe II.

 The Company considers that all the members of the Board of Directors have shown total availability to perform the duties inherent to the bodies for which they were elected by the shareholders.
-Being considered, on the one hand, the Directors' availability to participate in the meetings of the boards they are a part of (Board of Directors, Risk Committee, Ethics and Conduct Committee and Corporate Governance Committee) and, on the other hand, the total availability to perform the tasks attributed to them by the Board of Directors, regarding both their areas of work and the management responsibilities in given business areas.
+Being considered, on the one hand, the Directors' availability to participate in the meetings of the bodies they are a part of (Board of Directors, Risk Committee, Ethics and Conduct Committee and Corporate Governance Committee) and, on the other hand, the total availability to perform the tasks attributed to them by the Board of Directors, regarding both their areas of work and the management responsibilities in given business areas.